dimxy/developer-docs/docs/basic-docs/antara/antara-tutorials/heir-module-tutorial.md

 sidd: what specifically should we put here as a bullet point for this topic?
 Do we say that normal addresses are already

--->
+--><!-- dimxy I removed 'CC' in 'Assign a global CC address', it would assume that both normal and cc addresses are assigned -->

 Development requirements for each Antara module:

 - Allocate a new `EVAL` code for your contract
-- Assign a global CC address for the module
+- Assign a global address for the module
 - Define the module's transactions
   - This includes the structure of their inputs, outputs, and opreturn format
 - Implement the common RPC functions that nearly all modules feature